 Before submitting your manuscript to Research Ethics, please ensure you have read the Aims & Scope.

-Research Ethics publishes original papers and review articles as well as informative case studies on the ethical issues associated with the design and conduct of research, the regulation of research, the procedures and process of ethical review, and issues related to scientific integrity.
-The journal encourages the submission of the following types of paper:
+Research Ethics publishes original articles and review articles as well as informative case studies on the ethical issues associated with the design and conduct of research, the regulation of research, the procedures and process of ethical review, and issues related to scientific integrity.
+The journal encourages the submission of the following types of manuscripts:

 - Topic Pieces: these articles are intended to form a snapshot of, or perspective on, contemporary thinking on a topic or issue.
-Submissions of topic pieces should be no longer than 2,000 words.
+Submissions of topic pieces should be no longer than 2,000 words (including references).

 - Case studies: the Editors encourage the submission of case studies that provide examples of real-world ethical challenges in research or research review.
 Case studies should include ethics analysis of the identified challenges and, where possible, recommendations for dealing with them.
-Submissions of case studies can be up to 3,000 words in length (including references).
+Submissions of case studies should be no longer than 3,000 words (including references).

 - Review articles: such articles address key issues in research ethics or integrity with a focus on under-researched topics.
 Rather than introducing new material, review articles offer critical analysis of specific issues in particular areas.
-Review articles should be between 3,000 and 6,000 words.
+Review articles should be between 3,000 and 6,000 words (including references).

 The SAGE Author Gateway has some general advice and on how to get published, plus links to further resources.